2 Samuel 6: Analysis

-The center of the narrative was the entrance of the Ark of the Covenant into the City of David with proper religious solemnity.
-The conclusion (A') was when David blessed the people, invoking "the name of the Lord of hosts" (verse 18) which was introduced at the start of celebrations (A; verse 2).
-The A C A' structure is replete with 'festive language' that is not found in the 'interruptions' nor 'epilogue'.
+The narrative centers on the Ark of the Covenant entering the City of David with proper religious reverence.
+The ending occurs when David blesses the people, invoking "the name of the of hosts" (verse 18), which was introduced at the start of the celebrations (verse 2).
+The structure of the story is filled with festive language, unlike the interruptions or the epilogue.